-- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (Times New Roman) with 1-inch margins.
+• Written for a general public audience.

+- Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (Times New Roman) with 1-inch margins.

-The abstract should include a description of:
+The abstract should include the category the application is being submitted under and a brief description of the following:

-- the purpose of the project, the reform or policy to be evaluated, and the anticipated relevance to juvenile justice policy, practice, and theory. - the study site(s), target population, and comparison group(s), including number of subjects and other relevant attributes. - the study timeframe before and after the reform or policy implementation. - the research design and methodology, including the type(s) of data, access and collection strategies, instruments, measurement considerations, and other methods or procedures.
-For an evaluation, clearly describe the type of evaluation (e.g., randomized control trial or quasi-experimental design). - the techniques proposed for data analysis. - the outcomes to be measured (i.e., short-term outcomes and/or long-term impacts). - the expected deliverables, such as data sets, interim and final reports, and other dissemination plans.
+- The purpose of the project, the reform or policy to be evaluated, and the anticipated relevance to juvenile justice policy, practice, and theory. - The study site(s), target population, and comparison group(s), including number of subjects and other relevant attributes. - The study timeframe before and after the reform or policy implementation. - The research design and methodology, including the type(s) of data, access and collection strategies, instruments, measurement considerations, and other methods or procedures.
+For an evaluation, clearly describe the type of evaluation (e.g., randomized control trial or quasi-experimental design). - The techniques proposed for data analysis. - The outcomes to be measured (i.e., short-term outcomes and/or long-term impacts). - The expected deliverables, such as data sets, interim and final reports, and other dissemination plans.